Best For Women

 The orthotic footbed gives your foot stability while walking but also keeps your foot in a natural position.
 They provide superior arch support and have the ability to relieve all sorts of foot pain.
 If you don’t have wide feet, you might do good to order a size down for a better fit.
 There are four colors to choose from and for the low price, it makes sense to own a few pairs.

 The Vionic brand states that their sandals are proven to be good for relieving heel pain.
-They share the details of the study in their official website:
+They share the

 A peer-reviewed study reveals that Vionic contoured sandals are comparable in effectiveness to our best-selling pre-fabricated orthotics in the short-term treatment of heel pain (...) (they) offer more effective relief for heel pain sufferers than standard flat flip flops.".